faldi-aqi/kintone-certification/readme.md

 1. **Performance**:

-   - The app should handle up to 100 concurrent users.
+   - The app should handle up to unlimited users, as per Kintone free trial capabilities.
-   - Excel parsing should complete within 5 seconds per file.
+   - Excel parsing using the ExcelJS library should complete within less than 5 seconds per file.

 2. **Usability**:
    - User-friendly interface for uploading and managing files.